Student Handbook 2025-2026

 - Stage Design

 We present a minimum of two fully staged productions a year.
-Recent productions include Legally Blond, Gypsy, Avenue Q, the School Addition, the 25th Annual Putnam Valley Spelling Bee, In the Heights, West Side Story, Into the Woods, The Addams Family and The Prom.
+Recent productions include Legally Blond, Gypsy, Avenue Q, the School Addition, the 25th Annual Putnam Valley Spelling Bee, In the Heights, West Side Story, Into the Woods, The Addams Family, The Prom and Little Shop of Horrors.
 In addition, we present a Fall Play Production which has included Merchant of Venice, The Complete Works of Shakespeare, Doubt, Picasso at the Lapin Agile, The Crucible, The Miracle Worker, Arsenic and Old Lace, Green Bird and Clue.

 Fine Art